ibm-ecosystem-engineering/envizi-workshop-2024/162-Creating-Contacts-and-Users-using-template/readme.md

 ## 1. Download the Template

-1. Download the excel template here [371-PartnerTraining-ContactCreate-and-Update_v1.xlsx](./files/371-PartnerTraining-ContactCreate-and-Update_v1.xlsx.xlsx).
-Get the file from the shared folder, if the link is not working.
+1. Download the excel template `ContactCreate-and-Update_v1.xlsx` from [here](./files/ContactCreate-and-Update_v1.xlsx) or from the shared Box folder.

 ## 2. Understand the template